Back

 How important do you feel organisations such as Salivary Gland Cancer UK are?

-I don't think there is enough awareness of rare cancers, and this forum gives an opportunity for a bit more concentrated effort in both bringing together both people who have this issue and then broadcasting the message back out to the broader community, and hopefully helping people in the future as well as current patients.
+I don't think there is enough awareness of rare cancers, and this forum gives an opportunity for a bit more concentrated effort in both bringing together people who have this issue and then broadcasting the message back out to the broader community, and hopefully helping people in the future as well as current patients.